Salary Bands: What are they and why should you care?

 Salary bands don’t take into account commissions or bonuses

 Plenty of positions include commissions or bonuses in addition to base compensation.
-For these roles, the advertised salary can look low, even though it’ll be significantly higher once those additional benefits are taken into account.
-It can be more challenging to advertise these roles and attract top talent when stating a salary range because this can look lower than anticipated.
+For these roles, the advertised salary can look low, even though it’ll be significantly higher in reality.

-If your existing employees are on a heritage salary that ends up being lower than your newly advertised salary bands for the same position, you’ll need to adjust their pay so it’s in line with the new bands.
-This can impact your budget but is the right thing to do.
-Don’t wait for employees to bring this up either — but proactively address the issue during their scheduled pay reviews.
+If your existing employees are on a heritage salary that ends up being lower than your newly advertised pay bands for the same position, you’ll need to adjust their pay.
+While this will certainly impact your budget, you don’t need us to tell you that it’s the right thing to do.

 Oops!
 Something went wrong while submitting the form.